Let’s face it. Fleet truck drivers, on the whole, are not terribly concerned with the proper maintenance of truck tires.

 Gators are pieces of tire left on the road when a retread tire shreds.
 The textured lengths of broken-off rubber, with ridges and scales, look like the back of alligators, and hence their name.
 Road Gators are most often encountered on interstates where the speed limit is 70 mph-75 mph.

 The reason Road Gators pose a danger to truck drivers is this: they can potentially rip steering components, damage oil pans or even smash through the windshield.
 Being watchful of them, especially during low-light conditions, is necessary when you’re driving cargo-laden or any other kind of vocational trucks for long hours at a stretch.

-Treads are the part of the tire that maintains traction with the road, and any signs of wear and tear should be addressed as soon as possible.
-The Penny Test (inserting a penny into a groove on the tread, head pointing down, and knowing the tread is too worn when the top of Lincoln’s head become visible) is a good way to check on this.
+Treads are the part of the tire that maintains traction with the road.
+Address any signs of wear and tear as soon as possible.
+The Penny Test is a good way to check on this.
+To do this test, put a penny into a groove on the tread, head pointing down.
+The tread is too worn when the top of Lincoln’s head is visible

-Thick-bodied, quality tires can be retreaded to give them a new lease of life, and the process — called “recapping” – is a smart way to make expensive tires work longer for you.
+You can retread thick-bodied, quality tires to give them a new lease of life.
+This process — called “recapping” – is a smart way to make expensive tires work longer for you.